 White poppies are worn in the run-up to Remembrance Day every year by thousands of people in the UK and beyond.
-White poppies have been worn in this way for over eighty years.
-They are distributed by the Peace Pledge Union.
+They have been worn in this way for over eighty years.

-There are three elements to the meaning of white poppies.
+The white poppy stands for three things.
 They represent remembrance for all victims of war, a commitment to peace and a challenge to attempts to glamorise or celebrate war.

 You can buy white poppies through our online shop here.
 You can also find them in a number of shops, cafes and other outlets across the UK.